 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

-This historic home, located on the Caloosahatchee River, is one of the most beloved attractions in the Fort Myers area.
+The Edison and Ford Winter Estates is located on the Caloosahatchee River and is one of the most beloved attractions in the Fort Myers area.
 Without Edison and his friend, Henry Ford, we wouldn’t have cars, electricity, or a variety of other modern-day conveniences.
+The estates offer a wealth of knowledge about Edison and Ford’s time in Southwest Florida.

 If you grew up here, you’ve probably visited this iconic home on a field trip.
 Or maybe you’ve stumbled on it during a rainy afternoon.
 If you’re a self-proclaimed history buff, you should make it a point to include the Edison and Ford Winter Estates on your next vacation to Southwest Florida.
 The famed vacation home and historical buildings are beautifully preserved and one of the area’s most prized treasures.
 Edison purchased the Edison and Ford Winter Estates land in 1885 and it’s been open to the public since 1947.
 It’s also a registered National Historic Site.